seanjackson1/MarioKart/README.md

 Client to Server messages:
 moved x y ANG      Client moved to x y, is at angle ANG joined          Sent when client joins server

+To test out, must change IP addresses in Main.java